DFE-Digital/bat-design-history/app/posts/claim-funding-for-mentors/2024-10-30-managing-claim-windows-in-support.md

 - date window closes
 - academic year

-We prepopulate the form with the selected claim window’s details.
+We prepopulate the form with the details of the selected claim window.

 Once changed, users have to confirm the changes before saving.